japila-books/spark-structured-streaming-internals/docs/WatermarkTracker.md

 `setWatermark` sets the [global event-time watermark](#globalwatermarkms) to the given `newWatermarkMs` value.

+---

-`setWatermark` is used when `MicroBatchExecution` is requested to [populate start offsets](micro-batch-execution/MicroBatchExecution.md#populateStartOffsets) at start or restart (from a checkpoint).
+`setWatermark` is used when:

+* `MicroBatchExecution` is requested to [populate start offsets](micro-batch-execution/MicroBatchExecution.md#populateStartOffsets) at startup or restart (from a checkpoint)

 ### <span id="updateWatermark"> Updating Watermark (at Execution)